Powermania MV2 Series Charger With Battle Born Batteries

 Note: The screws used for the battery selector must be 10mm or shorter.
 If the screws are any longer, there is a chance that the unit may be damaged.

-The way that the charger is wired is dependent on the way that your battery bank is set up.
-Pages 13-16 of the user manual, demonstrate the different wiring methods.
+The way that the charger is wired is dependent on the way your battery bank is set up.
+Pages 13-16 of the user manual detail the different wiring methods.

-Step 4: Plug Charger in to AC source and Charge your Battle Born LiFePO4 batteries!
+Step 4: Plug Powermanic MV2 charger in to AC source and charge your Battle Born LiFePO4 batteries!